-Nathan Ake: Bournemouth sign Chelsea defender for a a club record fee
+Nathan Ake: Bournemouth sign Chelsea defender for a club record fee

 Ake joined Chelsea in 2012 and made 17 appearances for the Stamford Bridge side.
 He spent the 2015-16 season on loan at Watford in the Premier League.

 "I had a great time last season so I'm really happy to be back," said Ake.
-"The fan haven't seen the best of me yet."
+"The fans haven't seen the best of me yet."

 Ake, who moved to Chelsea from Dutch side Feyenoord aged 16, has two caps for Netherlands and made his debut in a friendly against Morocco in June.